 Students receive a broad range of services including academic, personal, and career counseling.
 Beyond the traditional academic focus of most scholarship programs, MAP encourages the development of the student as a whole — intellectually, ethically and socially.
 Students are encouraged towards these aims by fostering community service, student leadership development, and goal-oriented self-management.

-Students must comply with the following requirements in order to maintain their MAP status and funding:
+First Year Students must comply with the following requirements in order to maintain their MAP status and funding:

-Complete 10 tutoring hours in the Writing Center and/or Academic Resource Center
+Complete 10 tutoring hours in the Writing Center

 In order to become a candidate for MAP:

 1. Complete your http://www.commonapp.org/ 2.
 Complete your MAP Application.
 3. File the Free Application for Federal Student Aid (FAFSA) at beginning October 1st.
 Manhattanville school code is 002760.
 An applicant’s financial eligibility is determined by the information to provide.
 Please review our economic eligibility.

 Upon completion of all the required documents, all selected applicants will be contacted for a MAP interview.
 Interviews will be held on campus or via phone during the end of February.